 This unit has no prescribed assessment methods.
 Evidence for this unit may include, but is not limited to:

-- Case Study

 - Written question and answer/test/exam

+- Case study

-- Oral guestion and answer
+- Oral question and answer

 - Written description

 - Reflective log/diary

 - Project

 - Practical demonstration

 - Group discussion

 All evidence must be clearly signposted and made available for the external moderator upon request.